-12. The latest Reddit statistics from 2021 indicate that Canadians spend 31 minutes a day on the forum.
+12. Reddit statistics from 2021 indicate that Canadians spent 31 minutes a day on the forum.

 The fact that the average Canadian spends three times more on Reddit than the average international user is impressive on its own.
 However, this figure becomes quite apparent when we consider that Reddit is the most popular social app in Canada in terms of in-app time.